tnear/linux/trap.md

     exit 0
 }

 # create trap.
-Execute 'callback' when SIGINT, SIGTERM, or EXIT signals are sent
+Execute 'cleanup()' when SIGINT, SIGTERM, or EXIT signals are sent
 # note that EXIT is sent when the program completes normally
 trap cleanup SIGINT SIGTERM EXIT